 It will soon be cold, wet and windy again outside.
 And so you turn the heating on inside.
 It's the start of autumn.
 And also the flu season.
 How do the two go together?

 The warm air from heating dries out our mucous membranes in the nose and throat area.
 Cold and flu viruses have an easy time of it.
 Coughs, sore throats or hoarseness are the consequence.
-But the good news is that little household remedies often help with mild symptoms – such as herbal baths for the relief of colds, cough drops or herbal tea.
+But the good news is that little household remedies often help with mild symptoms – such as herbal baths for the relief of colds, herbal drops or herbal tea.

 Drinking enough fluids is absolutely vital when you have a cold.
 Viruses and bacteria use our mucous membranes in the neck, nose and throat area as points of attack.
 To make sure our mucous membranes are well prepared for this and act as a barrier to the pathogens, we need to supply them with sufficient fluids.